xorkevin/forge/doc/forge_completion_bash.md

 ### SEE ALSO

-* [forge completion](forge_completion.md)	 - generate the autocompletion script for the specified shell
+* [forge completion](forge_completion.md)	 - Generate the autocompletion script for the specified shell